 - Upon leaving the school, turn right onto NC Hwy.
 141 and then left almost immediately onto SR 1135 for a lovely scenic drive back to US 64.
 Turn right and make the short drive to Hayesville, where you can visit the Clay County Historical and Arts Council’s Old Jail Museum, which features a Native American artifact collection, including a quilt handmade by women on the Trail of Tears.
 Behind the Museum replicas of a Cherokee council house and long house are under construction.

 - From Hayesville, continue along US 64 to Franklin, a small town which is home to several museums.
 The Franklin Gem & Mineral Museum has thousands of specimens on display including a local ruby weighing 2 ¼ pounds.
 The Macon County Historical Museum is housed in the J.R.
 Pendergrass building which is listed on the National Register of Historic Places and which is the Museum’s most important artifact.
 The Scottish Tartans Museum is the only one of its kind in the United States.
 It not only displays Scottish Tartans, but also covers various aspects of the Scottish experience-culture, history, dress, migration and military.
-Two commercial museums include the Ruby City Gem Museum which has gem specimens, artifacts, ivory carvings, and rare gems, and Wilderness Taxidermy which offers a state-of-the-art wildlife museum with a collection of animals from throughout the world.

 - Gems and minerals abound it this area, and there are ample opportunities to try your hand at gem mining in one of the many enterprises along the way.